-Ensure herbicides used with crops are compatible with cover crop selections and purpose(s).
+Ensure herbicides used with crops are compatible with cover cropping selections and purpose(s).

-Cover crops may be established between successive production crops, or companion-planted or relay-planted into production crops.
-Select species and planting dates that will not compete with the production crop yield or harvest.
+Cover crops may be established between successive production crops, or companion-planted or relay- planted into production crops.
+Select species and planting dates that will not compete